 A traditional style in leather from one of our favorite makers of traditional watch straps.

-The Milanese loop, with its magnetic closing system, is an Apple Watch classic.
-It's available in a couple finishes including silver, gold-toned and a new one in graphite.
+The Milanese loop, with its satisfying magnetic closing system, is an Apple Watch classic.
+It's available in a couple finishes including silver, gold-toned and graphite.

 The stretchy, single-piece Solo Loop also comes in a braided textile version make from 100% recycled materials.